Menu

 PE

-Our PE days are Tuesday and Wednesday.
+Our PE days are Monday and Wednesday.
 Please ensure PE kits are in on those days.

 • White t-shirt/ school PE shirt or house shirt;